confluentinc/ksql/docs/developer-guide/ksqldb-clients/contributing.md

 - Testing: Besides unit tests in the relevant language, there should also be integration tests to spin up a ksqlDB server and validate client behavior.
 - Add a new docs page for the client with example usage to the [ksqlDB clients page](index.md).

-Don't hesitate to reach out in the #ksqldb-dev channel of our community Slack (found of the [Confluent Community Slack](https://launchpass.com/confluentcommunity)) for guidance at any point in the process.
+Don't hesitate to reach out in the #ksqldb channel of our community Slack (found of the [Confluent Community Slack](https://launchpass.com/confluentcommunity)) for guidance at any point in the process.
 Thanks for your contribution!